HBproptech/l2ksdk/README.md

-# Leads 2 Keys - API
+# Leads 2 Keys - Flutter SDK

 This package is for partners of the real-estate prospecting app [Leads2Keys](https://leads2keys.com/).